elikary/tois2021/librec-2.0.0/README.md

 Please refer to `librec-core.src.main.java.recommender.baseline` to see their implementations.

 ### Running recommendation
-First, download the `sigir2020` folder into your `home` directory.
+First, download the `tois2021` folder into your `home` directory.

-`sigir2020` contains 2 folders:
+`tois2021` contains 2 folders:
 - `FP_metrics`
 - `librec-2.0.0`

-For recommendation execution run:
+For recommendation run:

-    $ cd ~/sigir2020/librec-2.0.0/bin
+    $ cd ~/tois2021/librec-2.0.0/bin
     $ for i in 1 2 3 4 5; do ./run_cross cm100k_observed 10 $i; done

 + `run_cross` script runs recommendation using 5-fold cross_validation.